affandial/soft-ui-dashboard-laravel/README.md

 3. In your terminal run `composer install`
 4. Copy `.env.example` to `.env` and updated the configurations (mainly the database configuration)
 5. In your terminal run `php artisan key:generate`
-6. Run `php artisan migrate --seed` to create the database tables and seed the roles and users tables note :  u can run `php artisan migrate --class=DataPatient` for specefic seeder
+6. Run `php artisan migrate --seed` to create the database tables and seed the roles and users tables, to revert `php artisan migrate:rollback` note :  u can run `php artisan migrate --class=DataPatient` for specefic seeder
 7. Run `php artisan storage:link` to create the storage symlink (if you are using **Vagrant** with **Homestead** for development, remember to ssh into your virtual machine and run the command from there).

 *Frontend version*: Soft UI Dashboard v1.0.0.
 More info at https://www.creative-tim.com/product/soft-ui-dashboard